 February 4-5, 2017

 If you're looking for a wacky and adventurous time, then Fire and Ice Winter Fest in Lava Hot Springs, Idaho will be the festival for you.
 The natural hot springs in this town make it famous and, naturally, play a large part in the festival.
 The final part of the festival ends with a race from one hot spring to the next, via downtown!
 One of the other main events is the Polar Float Parade, where everyone is invited to dress up in wild costumes and float down the ice-cold Portneuf River.
 As for the fire section, there will be fire shows on main street and, if possible, upon the snow covered L mountain.
-So, if being stuck inside all winter has made you a bit crazy and brave, head on down to Lava Hot Springs for a brutal, yet fun, awakening.
+So, if being stuck inside through the snowy season has made you a bit crazy and brave, head on down to Lava Hot Springs for a brutal, yet fun, awakening.

 February 3 - 5, 2017